 I used to write music for commercials, with a sound designer friend.
 Neither of us could play a musical instrument – we were from that nineties generation who used computers to compose.
 We had some big clients – Pepsi, for example – and at one stage were making quite a lot of money.
-But I really wanted to be a film director, music was just something I stumbled into, and so it fell by the wayside.
+But I really wanted to be a film director, music was just something I stumbled into, so it fell by the wayside.
 It’s been a useful experience when it comes to editing pictures to music, and talking to composers.

 Russell Brand once stripped down to his underpants in my living room.
 The word is overused these days, but I think he’s probably a (wayward) genius.

 People often ask me what my favourite film is, a question I find really difficult to answer.
 Years ago I sat down and wrote a list of my favourite films – it was over 200 films long.
 Scorsese was the director with the most films on there – seven, if memory serves.
 The films that made me want to direct were by the so-called Movie Brats in the seventies and eighties – Spielberg, George Lucas, Coppola, Scorsese.
-University educated film nerds with zero life experience. ;-)
+University educated film geeks with zero life experience. ;-)

 Unlike JJ Abrams (and Tarantino, and Spielberg, and Christopher Nolan) – I hate film (i.e. celluloid) and was mightily pleased to see the back of it.
 I particularly hated the wait between shooting it and seeing how it turned out.
-Nowadays, if you do your post-production properly, and use the right lenses – I think digital looks better than film… Contentious statement!
+Nowadays, if you do your post-production very carefully, and use the right lenses – I think digital looks better than film… Contentious statement!

 I’m one of those people who can concentrate on something and completely lose track of time, I become totally absorbed in what I’m doing.
 A few years back I was worried – like a lot of people are – that my smart phone was shortening my attention span.
 I took several tests to determine my ability to focus, and got top marks in every one.
 But anecdotally I’d say I find it much harder to watch a slow movie, or read a book, than I did once upon a time.

 I used to play – and love – video games, but gave them up in my twenties as it was impossible to sustain while I was working.
 They’re incredibly addictive, and have kept me up when I should have gone to bed on many, many occasions.
 I’ve completed Super Mario Brothers: The Lost Levels – if you know what that means, you’ll know how difficult it was.
 It’s nothing to be proud of, of course!
 Though I do think video games improve your reaction times, your ability to process visual information.
-That said, I’d put them up there with tobacco and crystal meth in terms of addictiveness — not that I’ve tried crystal!

-I love scuba diving, and ask pretty much every screen writer I meet to write me a scuba movie, or a TV show.
+I love scuba diving, and ask pretty much every good screen writer I meet to write me a scuba movie, or a TV show.
 Needless to say it hasn’t worked out – yet.
 Something with sharks and moray eels, buried treasure, underwater knife fights… Sort of a cross between Thunderball and The Island and Jaws, maybe with a dash of The Abyss thrown in for good measure.
 Set in an underwater paradise like Cocos Island.
 Please write it for me, I promise I will love you forever.

 I was Tom Cruise’s hand double in the first Mission Impossible movie.
 He’s very short, and very charismatic.
 Ask me about it when you see me… ;-)